shangll123/shangll123.github.io/blog/_posts/2023-08-18-TipsForPhd.md

 lcb: "{"
 ---

-This blog is written for junior PhD students to pass along the fantastic mentorship I received from my advisors and mentors during my PhD study at the University of Michigan.
+This blog is written for junior PhD students to pass along the fantastic mentorship I received from my advisor and mentors during my PhD study at the University of Michigan.
 I'll share tips and strategies that smoothed my PhD path, hoping they'll illuminate yours.

 ## Table of Contents